Let’s face it. Nobody likes to pay credit card annual fees.

 The only cashback card on the list which still provides fantastic value is the Blue Cash Preferred® Card from American Express.

 The card is currently offering a welcome bonus of 20% back on Amazon.com purchases on the Card within the first 6 months of Card Membership, up to $200 back.
 Plus, earn $150 back after you spend $3,000 in purchases on the Card within the first 6 months of Card Membership.
 You will receive cash back in the form of statement credits.
-And as a part of this offer, the card’s $95 annual fee is waived for the first year (see rates & fees).
+And as a part of this offer, the card has a $0 introductory annual fee and it is just $95 each year after that (see rates & fees).

 You’ll also earn 6% back on up to $6,000 in spending each year at U.S. supermarkets (then 1% back), and 6% back on select U.S. streaming subscriptions like Spotify, Netflix, Hulu, and many more.